Noldor: Etymology and origins

-"Noldor" means those who have great knowledge and understanding.
+"Noldor" or "Ñoldor" means those who have great knowledge and understanding.
 The Noldor are called Golodhrim or Gódhellim in Sindarin, and Goldui by another kindred of Elves, the Teleri of Tol Eressëa.
 The singular form of the Quenya noun is Noldo and the adjective is Noldorin, which is also the name of their dialect of Quenya.

 In early drafts of his legendarium, Tolkien used the name "Gnomes" for the group later called the Noldor, and their language, the Noldorin dialect of Sindarin, was called "Gnomish" or "Noldorin".
+Tolkien had chosen "gnome" thinking that it derived from the Greek γνῶσις, gnōsis (knowledge), and hence was a good name for the wisest of the elves.
+However, because of its common association with garden gnomes, Tolkien abandoned the term.

 Attributes

 The Noldor are counted among the Calaquendi ("Elves of the Light") or High Elves, as they had seen the light of the Two Trees of Valinor.
 The most distinctive aspect of Noldorin culture is their fondness for craftwork and skill of their workmanship, which ranges from lapidary to embroidery to the craft of language.
 Among the Elven kindreds, the Noldor are the most beloved by the Vala Aulë, who originally taught them craftsmanship.
 As a result of their renown as the most skilled of all peoples in lore, warfare and crafts, the Noldor are sometimes called the "Deep Elves".
-Following their return to Middle-earth during the First Age, the Noldor build great cities within their realms in the land of Beleriand, such as Nargothrond and Gondolin.
+Following their return to Middle-earth at the end of the First Age, the Noldor build great cities within their realms in the land of Beleriand, such as Nargothrond and Gondolin.

 When the Noldor are in Valinor they speak Quenya; in Middle-earth they also speak Sindarin.
 Among the wisest of the Noldor is Rúmil, creator of the first writing system, Sarati, and author of many books of lore.
 Fëanor, son of Finwë and Míriel, is the greatest of their craftsmen, "mightiest in skill of word and of hand", and creator of the Silmarils.
 Fëanor also devised the Tengwar script.

 Tolkien gave some Noldorin leaders like Finwë and Fingolfin their own heraldic devices, carefully distinguishing their ranks by the number of points touching the rim.

-The Noldor are the proudest of the Elves, as they vaunt in particular their ability to create: by the words of the Sindar, "they needed room to quarrel in".
+The Noldor are the proudest of the Elves, as they vaunt in particular their ability to create: in the words of the Sindar, "they needed room to quarrel in".
 Equally, this causes in them an arrogance that plagues their history and causes them great suffering.

 The Noldor are tall and physically strong.
 Their hair colour is usually a very dark shade of brown; Tolkien hesitated over whether their hair might be black.
 Red and even white ("silver") hair occasionally exists among some individuals.
 Their eyes are usually grey or dark, with the inner light of Valinor reflected in their eyes; the Sindarin term Lachend means "flame-eyed".